AlessiaMarotta/memod-s/README.md

 ## 🗂️ Test memod-s

-* You can use the sample data available at this [figshare link](https://figshare.com/account/items/28429985/edit) to test the workflow.
+* You can use the sample data available at this [link] to test the workflow.

 ## 📄 Publications